Adamkadaban/howtowincptc/src/reporting/README.md

 	- Annotate screenshots with numbers, boxes, arrows (use flameshot)
 		- Get a standard color used between everyone writing the report.
 This will make it look more professional.
 		- All credentials (yes, even hashes) should be redacted.
-		- Try to make sure everything in the screenshot is relevent and everything that is relevent is in the screenshot.
+		- Try to make sure everything in the screenshot is relevant and everything that is relevant is in the screenshot.
 	- Be specific about every finding.
 		- Explain exactly which resources under which permissions are vulnerable to what.
 		- If you know something is true, explain how you know that it is true.